 Getting Around Varanasi

-Varanasi is Dirty and Chaotic :- The stereotype tends to hold through to a certain extent, but, let’s try to debunk the stereotype a bit.
+Varanasi is Dirty and Chaotic:- The stereotype tends to hold through to a certain extent, but let’s try to debunk the stereotype a bit.
 Varanasi is and has been dirty due to the size of the population and the recklessness of tourists.
 However, off late there’s been a massive clean up initiative by the government and the locals.
 Massive strides have already been made in the cleanup of the station, the river and that city is getting cleaner by the day.
-As travellers to the city it is imperative that we play our part in helping Varanasi get cleaner.
+As travelers, it is imperative that we play our part in helping Varanasi get cleaner whenever we visit.

-Varanasi is a city that is of extreme religious importance to the locals and the focus on death can be too much for some.
-The city can be overbearing, however if you can manage to take a second and find a sweet desolate spot on the ghats.
-You will find a certain sense of peace and perspective knowing.
+Varanasi is a city that is of extreme religious importance to the locals, and the focus on death can be too much for some.
+The city sure can be overbearing at times.
+However, if you can manage to take a second and find a sweet desolate spot on the ghats, you will find a certain sense of peace and gain some intriguing perspective.
 A full circle of life comes to so many people in this very city right in front of your eyes everyday.
 You just have to accept it for what it is.

 Subah-e-Benaras – Subah-e-Benaras is a ganga Aarti that takes place every morning.
 It is one of the best ways to start the day.
 The Ganga aarti is mesmerizing.
 Does not pull in as massive a crowd and you get to see the sun rise over the Ganges and experience the calm before the chaotic storm that is to explode in a few hours.